Caihanwang/BIOS823_Assignments/README.md

 ## Introduction

 This assignment use the data sets from [link](https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-11-13).
 All data sets are relevent to the malaria disease.
-In order to do a better interaction, I choose plotly to visulize data, because it is more interactive, which means in this library, when we move our cursor over the plot, we can see the specific value of each point.
+In order to do a better interaction, I choose plotly to visulize data, because in this library, when we move our cursor over the plot, we can see the specific value of each point.
 And also, I choose scatter, line and violin plots to visulize the data comprehensively and set some buttons to make plots more interactive.

 ---